MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/evaluate-generative-ai-app.md

 :::image type="content" source="../media/evaluations/evaluate/safety-metrics.png" alt-text="Screenshot of risk and safety metrics curated by Microsoft showing self-harm, protected material, and indirect attack selected." lightbox="../media/evaluations/evaluate/safety-metrics.png":::

 > [!NOTE]
-> AI-assisted risk and safety metrics are hosted by Azure AI Studio safety evaluations back-end service and is only available in the following regions: East US 2, France Central, UK South, Sweden Central
+> AI-assisted risk and safety metrics are hosted by Azure AI Foundry safety evaluations back-end service and is only available in the following regions: East US 2, France Central, UK South, Sweden Central

 **Data mapping for evaluation**: You must specify which data columns in your dataset correspond with inputs needed in the evaluation.
 Different evaluation metrics demand distinct types of data inputs for accurate calculations.